If you’re a fan of the alternative rock band, The Cure, then you should check out these 34 most interesting facts about the band!

 In 2009, the band received the NME Award for Godlike Genius.

-As of 2010, the band have been planning a new album with songs that were left over from the album 4:13 Dream.
+As of 2010, the band has been planning a new album with songs that were left over from the album 4:13 Dream.

-The band have influenced others such as Interpol and My Chemical Romance.
+The band has influenced others, such as Interpol and My Chemical Romance.

-The Cure have recently headlined the 2012 Reading and Leeds music festival.
+The Cure headlined the 2012 Reading and Leeds music festival.

-Comedy show The Mighty Boosh paid homage to The Cure, by playing the song The Love Cats during the credits and creating ‘Goth juice, the most powerful hairspray known to mankind.
-Made from the tears of Robert Smith’.
-South Park has also paid homage as Cartman believes Disintegration to be ‘the best album ever’.
+Comedy show The Mighty Boosh paid homage to The Cure by playing the song The Love Cats during the credits and creating “Goth juice, the most powerful hairspray known to mankind.
+Made from the tears of Robert Smith.”
+South Park has also paid homage as Kyle believes Disintegration to be “the best album ever.”

-The Cure have also had their song titles made into films, including Boys Don’t Cry (1999) and Just Like Heaven (2005).
+The Cure has also had their song titles made into films, including Boys Don’t Cry (1999) and Just Like Heaven (2005).